shivasiddharth/GassistPi/README.md

 CONTINUE AFTER SETTING UP AUDIO
 **********************************************************************

-#1.download credentials--->.json file
+1. Download credentials--->.json file

-#2.place the .json file in/home/pi directory
+2. Place the .json file in/home/pi directory

-#3.rename it to assistant--->assistant.json
+3. Rename it to assistant--->assistant.json

-#IN TERMINAL:copy paste the following commands one by one
+4. IN TERMINAL:copy paste the following commands one by one

 sudo apt-get update